Arize-ai/phoenix/DEVELOPMENT.md

 To install LangChain from source,

+- Uninstall any pre-existing version of LangChain with `pip uninstall langchain`.
 - Fork and clone LangChain using one of the following two methods:
   - If you are an Arize employee, clone [Arize's fork of LangChain](https://github.com/Arize-ai/langchain).
   - If you are an external contributor, fork and clone [LangChain's upstream repository](https://github.com/langchain-ai/langchain).